haruka-izm/food_tracker/README.md

 # Before You Start
 This app requires a connection to a MySQL service.
 Follow the instructions on MySQL's official documentation specific to your system to install MySQL locally.
-After successfully installed MySQL, create database tables as follow
+After successfully installed MySQL, follow the instruction below.

  - Create required tables, run MySQL statements below
    - CREATE DATABASE food_tracker;